Frequently Asked Questions¶

 If I’m using Prefect Cloud 2, do I still need to run Orion locally?¶

 No, Prefect Cloud 2 hosts an instance of Orion for you.
-In fact, each workspace in Prefect Could 2 corresponds directly to a single instance of Prefect Orion.
-See Getting Started with Prefect Cloud for more information.
+In fact, each workspace in Prefect Cloud 2 corresponds directly to a single instance of Prefect Orion.
+See the Prefect Cloud Overview for more information.

 Does Prefect 2 support mapping?¶